 - Junior Honors Medical Program – Seven year BS/MD honors program.
 Current college students do not apply until their second year at a state-accredited university.
 Around 12 are selected each year.

-- Rural & Urban Underserved Medicine – Eight year BS/MD program.
-Students apply during the fall of their undergraduate junior year and spend their senior undergraduate year doing a research project related to rural or urban medicine and in practicing medicine to underserved populations.
-Around 6 are selected each year.
+- Rural & Urban Underserved Medicine - Seven year BS/MD program.
+Students apply during the spring of their undergraduate second year and spend their third undergraduate year doing a research project related to rural or urban medicine and in practicing medicine to underserved populations; up to 4 students can be selected each year.

 - Transfer/Advanced Standing Admissions – transfers are considered from a Liaison Committee on Medical Education (LCME) accredited medical school.
 The availability of transfer spots is rare.